OGSarah/Workout/README.md

 ## Continuous Integration

 Tests run automatically on GitHub Actions for every push to `main` and every pull request targeting `main`.
 The workflow lives at [`.github/workflows/tests.yml`](.github/workflows/tests.yml): one job lints with SwiftLint, the other runs the **unit tests** (`-only-testing:WorkoutTests`) via `xcodebuild test` against an iOS Simulator destination on a `macos-latest` runner and uploads the `.xcresult` bundle as an artifact.
-The UI tests are kept out of CI — they're slower and simulator-bound — and are run locally from the full test plan.
+The UI tests are kept out of CI, they're slower and simulator-bound and are run locally from the full test plan.

 ## Time Spent